Chapter 3.5 – Ports and the Circular Economy

 Waste treatment is critical to circularity in ports.
 The development of effective port reception facilities (PRF) to collect ship wastes and the establishment of systems that provide incentives for ships to use these facilities are significant elements in a process toward reducing waste discharges and implementing circular principles related to waste management.

 Waste generation on seagoing vessels may be harmful when inadequately managed.
-The annual ship wastes and residues at sea are estimated to exceed 1,2 million cubic meters of oily waste, 1,4 million cubic meters of sewages, 450,000 tons of garbage, 24,000 cubic meters of sludge, and 360,000 cubic meters of bleed-off from scrubbers.
+The annual ship wastes and residues at sea are estimated to exceed 1,2 million cubic meters of oily waste, 1,4 million cubic meters of sewage, 450,000 tons of garbage, 24,000 cubic meters of sludge, and 360,000 cubic meters of bleed-off from scrubbers.
 The amount and types of waste may vary from one ship category to another.
-For example, cruise ships are among the highest waste generators.
+For example, cruise ships are among the largest waste generators.
 While they comprise only a small percentage of the global shipping industry, it is estimated that around 24% of all waste produced by shipping comes from this sector.
-At the same time, some geographic areas are more exposed to the accumulation of and impacts from sea-based waste due to their proximity to shipping routes.
-Two European cases, Malta and the North Sea, with heavy maritime traffic, are good examples of higher geographic exposure compared to other parts of the world, such as the Baltic Sea, the East Mediterranean, the Caribbean Sea, or the North Persian Gulf.
+At the same time, some areas are more exposed to the accumulation of and impacts from sea-based waste due to their proximity to shipping routes.
+Two European cases, Malta and the North Sea, with heavy maritime traffic, serve as good examples of higher geographic exposure compared to other parts of the world, such as the Baltic Sea, the Eastern Mediterranean, the Caribbean Sea, or the North Persian Gulf.
 For ports, the presence of the essential PRFs and associated processes (i.e., segregation, recycling, etc.) for handling the waste that ships deliver is crucial.

-An integrated approach takes into account five over-arching principles for waste management:
+An integrated approach takes into account five overarching principles for waste management:

 • Waste management hierarchy.
 The aim is for waste materials to be reused, recycled, recovered, or used as an energy source rather than to prevent waste generation and reduce its harmfulness by safe disposal.
 The goal is to identify the most harmful or valuable wastes and prioritize the handling, disposal, and reuse accordingly.

-• Self-sufficiency in the community along with establishing an integrated and adequate network of waste disposal facilities.
+• Self-sufficiency in the community, along with establishing an integrated and adequate network of waste disposal facilities.

 • Implementing the best available techniques.
 Costs associated with circularity are reduced as much as possible and in the most economically efficient way.